zainmujahid/clock-web-app-js/README.md

 A conventional clock web app made from scratch using just html, css and js.

 ### **Deployment**
-The web app is deployed using github pages and can be viewed at https://zainmujahid.me/clock-web-app-js/
+The web app is deployed using github pages and can be viewed at <a href="https://zainmujahid.me/clock-web-app-js/" target="_blank">https://zainmujahid.me/clock-web-app-js/</a>

 ### **Contributing** 💡
 > #### Step 1